dorajy8/25_summer_project/README.md

 **FizzBuzz** - printed for numbers divisible by both 3 and 5

 ## Scrabble Board Game Program
-This is a simple Python script that finds all valid Scrabble words that can be formed from a given set of letters.
+This is a simple Python program with an interactive artifact that finds all valid Scrabble words that can be formed from a given set of letters.
 It first generates all possible permutations of the input letters and checks them against a local scrabble dictionary file to produce an alphabetized list of valid words in the Scrabble game.

-In my program, I uses "tabind" as the given combinations of words.
-Of course, you can modify the my_letters variable inside the Python script to the set of letters you want to check.
+In my program, I uses "tabind" as the given combinations of words if one does not provide any word.
+Of course, you can modify the my_letters variable inside the Python script or type different words on the program to the set of letters you want to check.

 ### Acknowledgments
 The words.txt file used in this project is a comprehensive dictionary of Scrabble words sourced from the scrabble repository on GitHub, maintained by user redbo.